 Knowing exactly what a customer prefers is critical to creating the perfect shopping experience.
-Research for our 2016-2017 Great Omnichannel Expectations Report revealed almost half of North American shoppers approve of retailers collecting data to enhance their customer experiences – and retail data analytics can help you discover what customers want so you can deliver those experiences.
+Research for our 2018 Shopper Survey Report detailing the modern path to purchase revealed almost half of North American shoppers approve of retailers collecting data to enhance their customer experiences – and retail data analytics can help you discover what customers want so you can deliver those experiences.

 Identify Different Types of Customers